gitlabhq/gitlabhq/doc/raketasks/import.md

 ### Which repositories are importable?

-#### v10.3 or earlier
+#### GitLab 10.3 or earlier

 Importing bare repositories from hashed storage is unsupported.

-#### v10.4 and later
+#### GitLab 10.4 and later

-In order to support this, we began storing the full GitLab project path with each repository, in a special section of the git repository's config file.
+To support importing bare repositories from hashed storage, GitLab 10.4 and later stores the full project path with each repository, in a special section of the git repository's config file.
 This section is formatted as follows:

 ```
 [gitlab]